-Following a period of region-wide consultation that confirmed the need for and strong interest in the services provided by the UNDP-UNEP Poverty-Environment Initiative, a joint regional UNDP-UNEP PEI programme for Europe and the Commonwealth of Independent States (CIS) was formally launched in December 2008 with an inception workshop in Bratislava, Slovakia.
+Following a period of region-wide consultation that confirmed the need for and strong interest in the services provided by the UNDP-UN Environment Poverty-Environment Initiative, a joint regional UNDP-UN Environment PEI programme for Europe and the Commonwealth of Independent States (CIS) was formally launched in December 2008 with an inception workshop in Bratislava, Slovakia.
 The workshop brought together government and UNDP representatives in the region discussing the objectives and possible entry points for PEI national programmes.
 Today PEI Europe CIS has full country programs in Kyrgyzstan and Tajikistan and provides technical support to Armenia.
 The country teams are supported by the Regional PEI Europe-CIS team based in Geneva/Switzerland and Bratislava/Slovak Republic.
 The function of the team is to provide strategic direction to the country programs; provide support to governments and UNDP country offices to facilitate PEI implementation; and to promote the sharing of knowledge and lessons learnt from the different countries in the programme.

 PEI Europe CIS Context